 Both seals can be machined for shanks and sleeves with diameters ranging from 10 mm to 580 mm, without excluding the possibility of other diameters on request.

-If you still have any doubts about the information in this blog, please contact our team of specialists.
+If you still have any doubts about the information in this blog, contact with our team of sealing specialists.